 )package_manifest.json

-)Purpose: The central registry of all discovered packages (both local and potentially from installed Dohballs).
+)Purpose: The central registry of all discovered packages (both local and from installed Dohballs).
 Defines their dependencies (load

 ), associated module parameters, source file location, and other metadata.
+The params

 Location: /doh_js/manifests/package_manifest.json